SergiusTheBest/plog/README.md

 To start using plog you need to make 3 simple steps.

 ##Step 1: Adding includes
-First of all your project needs to know about plog.
+At first your project needs to know about plog.
 For that you have to:

 1. Add `plog/inlcude` to the project include paths
 2. Add `#include <plog/Log.h>` into your cpp/h files (if you have precompiled headers it is a good place to add this include there)

 ##Step 2: Initialization
 The next step is to initialize the logger.
-This is done by `plog::init` function:
+This is done by the following `plog::init` function:

 ```cpp
 Logger& init(Severity maxSeverity, const char/wchar_t* fileName, size_t maxFileSize = 0, int maxFiles = 0);